cics-bwh/XINA/README.md

 head(proteins_found_in_condition_biased_clusters)
 ```

-If you compare only two conditions, you can apply Fisher's exact test to measure how significantly any given comigration condition is with respect to all in the comparison.
+If you compare only two conditions, you can apply Fishers exact test to measure how significantly any given comigration condition is with respect to all in the comparison.
 The following 2x2 table was used to calculate the p-value from the Fisher's exact test.
 To evaluate significance of comigrated proteins from cluster #1 in control to cluster #2 in a test condition,

-                           | cluster #1 in control  |    other clusters in control
+                           | cluster 1 in control   |    other clusters in control
     -----------------------|------------------------|------------------------------
-    cluster #2 in test     | 65 (TP)                |    175 (FP)
+    cluster 2 in test      | 65 (TP)                |    175 (FP)
     other clusters in test | 35 (FN)                |    1079 (TN)

 ```{r comigrations with comigration size and significance filters}